 Tunisia offers a large choice of hotels from 3 stars to luxury 5-star all-inclusive resorts.
 Whatever your choice, the accommodation on offer will always be provided by attentive friendly staff.

-When staying in Tunisia on a golfing holiday, consider the five star Sinbad hotel or the four-star Thalassa Shalimar Resort.
+When staying in Tunisia on a golfing holiday, consider the five-star Sinbad hotel or the four-star Thalassa Shalimar Resort.
 Prices start from as low as £199 for 3 nights all-inclusive and 2 rounds of golf.
-Let Go Easy travel help you plan the perfect holiday package for you and your family and friends by completing the Go Easy inquiry form.
+Let Go Easy travel help to plan the perfect holiday package for you and your family and friends by getting in touch.

 When to go to Tunisia